sergioschinca7/creditcard_fraud_detection/README.md

 # Code

-Here, I use K-Nearest Neighbors, Kernel SVM (Support Vector Machine), Random Forest, XGBoost (after XGBoost you can find k-Fold Cross Validation code to apply it if you want to) to classify the transaction into normal and abnormal types.
+I use K-Nearest Neighbors, Kernel SVM (Support Vector Machine), Random Forest, XGBoost (after XGBoost you can find k-Fold Cross Validation code to apply it if you want to) to classify the transaction into normal and abnormal types.

 I got 99.95% accuracy in our credit card fraud detection.
 Finally, I found that K-Nearest Neighbors is the winner, getting f1-score = 0.8383